FRIDAY OCTOBER 19

 4:00-6:00

-Dianne Sachko Macleod (University of California, Davis), "Matronage
+Dianne Sachko Macleod (University of California, Davis), "Matronage and

 Matriarchy: Queen Victoria and the Lingua Materna of Art Collecting"